CERTIFIEDSAFETY SAFETY TIP LIBRARY

 - Perform a job-hazard analysis, or job-hazard assessment.
 A job-hazard analysis is a technique that focuses on job tasks as a way to identify hazards before they occur.
 It focuses on the relationship between the worker, the task, the tools, and the work environment.

 - Confirm that required hand protection meets or exceeds regulatory standards.
 Once the appropriate hand protection has been identified, make sure that hand protection is the correct type, model, and size according to regulatory standards per each specific “glove on” task requiring the use of hand protection.
+You can aquire custom safety gloves from websites such as Essential Workwear to make sure you get the right equipment.

 - Provide employee training.
 It’s important that all employees utilizing hand protection also be trained initially and on a reoccurring basis, when new hand protection is required and/or provided and if evaluation indicates training deficiency is noted.
 Training should address the tasks for which hand protection use is required and potential hazards of tasks, what hand protection is required, how to wear the hand protection, limitations of the hand protection and proper use and care of hand protection, maintenance, inspections, service life, and disposal.